A scruple for hard decisions

 Unlimited scruples.
 Cancel anytime.
 For people who make hard calls weekly.

-- No. V1 is stateless and anonymous.
+- No. Scruple is stateless and anonymous.
 We don't ask for your name.
 Payment goes through Stripe; we see an email only if you subscribe.

 - What if I disagree with the verdict?